People

 Cent Hosten is a researcher and community manager at Metagov.

-Charles Lehner
+Charles (Cel) Lehner

 Charles E. Lehner (~cel) works on free/libre/open-source decentralization technology.